Rad Racer is basically Square's take on OutRun. Playing the game with the Power Glove and 3D glasses is very cool and impressive.

 A similar stage select method was used in the sequel.

 The title logo was changed, but still uses a similar style.
+Oddly, the "HS" logo seen on the vehicle select screen was left intact.

 Pressing Select during gameplay will switch the game into its 3D mode.